rogerperkin/netbox-custom-scripts/README.md

 ## Netbox Script to create new site
 ## Netbox Script to add new device
 ## Where do I put Custom Scripts?
-You can upload a script via the web interface (Customation > Scripts > +, File Upload).
+You can upload a script via the web interface (Customisation > Scripts > +, File Upload).
 This will put it into /opt/netbox/netbox/scripts/ directory